krischer/libmseed3_obspy_plugin/README.md

 $ py.test
 ```

+## ToDo

+* Hook into `ms_log()` so that diagnostic messages, warnings and exceptions are
+  raised from Python and thus can caught and handled.
+Similar to what ObsPy is
+  currently doing for `libmseed` 2.
+* No way to read/write any of the extra header fields yet.
+* More flexible way to set the sample rate and timing tolerances.

 ## Usage

 It will hook into ObsPy's normal I/O handling and you just use it as you would